Bug report #18080

 Best use the SAGA tool, or perhaps even better use the OGR Buffer Vectors tool.
 Both are available in the Processing Toolbox.

-#11 Updated by Douglas Alderman over 2 years ago
+#11 Updated by Douglas Alderman almost 3 years ago

 - Status changed from Closed to Reopened